carpentries-incubator/python-testing/discussion.md

 * The tests don't run at all.
 One reason for this is that Travis has not "seen" changes pushed to GitHub, for example if the configuration files are pushed before Travis is linked to the GitHub account.
-Try to fix this by making a minor change to a file, the committing and pushing the change.
+Try to fix this by making a minor change to a file, then committing and pushing the change.